HotDB-Community/hotdb-documents/docs/en/2.5.6.1/hotdb-management.md

 Modification plan can choose the target "Table Type" (child table is not supported currently), "Sharding Key" (when the table type is sharding table), "Sharding Mode" (when the table type is sharding table), and "Data Node".

 If "Open Global Unique Constraint" is checked, it needs to ensure that the unique constraint key values in the source table must be unique.

+Click the \[Start Modification Task] button on the “Management->Online Change of Sharding Plan” page to enter the “Start Modification Task” configuration page.

 #### Modification plan pre-detection